bsharp/elasticsearch-analysis-customwordboundarystandard/README.md

     ./bin/plugin install file:PATH_TO_GIT_CLONE/target/releases/elasticsearch-analysis-standardcustomwordboundary-0.2.zip

-You need to install a version matching your Elasticsearch version:
+You need to install a version matching your Elasticsearch version (I haven't tested any other version of ES):

 |   ElasticSearch       |    Plugin   |   Release date   |
 |-----------------------|-------------|------------------|